Grigory Zass: Russo-Circassian War

 In 1830 Zass received command of the Mozdok Cossack Regiment as a result of his success in the Russo-Turkish War.
 With this regiment he undertook several successful expeditions against the Caucasian natives.
 In a 1832 battle against the Chechens, he was severely wounded while attempting to burn a village and consequentially promoted to colonel.

 In 1833, he was appointed commander of the Batalpashinsky section of the Kuban Line.
 Having studied the military traditions of Caucasian natives and having mastered the tactics of mountain warfare, he tried to seize the initiative and began to carry out regular preventive measures, based on data received from numerous scouts.
 Active defense was complemented by cruel punitive expeditions, which ended, as a rule, with the extermination of villages.
 He was appointed as chief commander and given full authority.

 In August, he led the first expedition into Circassian territory, destroying as many villages and towns as possible.
 This was followed by a series of other expeditions.
 He attacked the Besleney region between November and December, destroying most villages, including the village of the double agent Aytech Qanoqo.

 Zass spent a significant amount of money on espionage.
 During attacks on Circassian land, he never forgot about reconnaissance tasks: his men thoroughly investigated all wooden beams that could serve as enemy shelter, demolished farms, and killed farmers so the enemy would not be able to get food.
 He made a list of all the Circassians he personally killed.
 His fearlessness and incredible awareness of the affairs of the Caucasians brought him an otherworldly status among the Circassians, who called Zass "Shaytan" (Satan).
 Circassian mothers reportedly frightened their children with the name of Zass.

-In 1834, Zass sent a report to Rosen detailing his campaign into Circassia.
-He talks about how he killed three Circassian civilians on their way to fetch grass:
+In 1834, Zass sent a report to Georg Andreas von Rosen, a general in the Russian army, detailing his campaign into Circassia.
+He talks about how he killed three Circassian civilians:

 He then talks about how he destroyed a neighborhood: